AndreVallestero/nvr-surveillance-system/README.md

 - Main: rtsp://192.168.1.10:554/user=admin&password=&channel=1&stream=0.sdp?real_stream--rtp-caching=100
 - Lite: rtsp://192.168.1.10:554/user=admin&password=&channel=1&stream=1.sdp?real_stream--rtp-caching=100

+If you can't find it, ONVIF Device Manager or Onvier can usually auto detect RTSP and ONVIF streams in a network.
+From there you can get the URL

 Configuration of these cameras is done on the media port.
 The protocol is non-standard and proprietary.
 On mobile, the XmEye app can be used with limited configuration options.
 On Windows, H264 DVR CMS a.k.a `General_CMS_V3.1.0.4.T.20160218.exe` a.k.a. surf_launch.exe by Indigo Rose can configure all the camera settings and has further DVR capabilities.

 H264 DVR CMS is available here: